AdrienneGast/BearDepredation/FR-IT/README.md

 ## Grassland LANDCOVER TYPE SPECIFICATION = CLC(231,321,333) + copernicus(grassland) - Barerocks - waterbodies (tracks?)

 1. Compute Grassland cover from Shapefile of CLC

+    1. From CLC 12 shapefile :
+    Select only Grassland category (231 pastures, 321 natural grasslands, 333 semi open areas) in shapefile in QGis
+     ```
+    "code_12"  = '231' OR
+    "code_12"  = '321' OR
+    "code_12" ='333'
+     ```
+    2. Rasterize the shapefile at 20m resolution (QGis gdal::rasterize, EPSG+3035/ETRS LAEA)
+    Cut the raster to the extent of raster_base (please see script Shrub.R) Put right number 0/1 for non shrub/shrub into the raster (please see script Shrub.R) Exclude forest (TCD) from the shrub raster (please see script Shrub.R) to create the transitional area.

 2. **Bare rocks land cover**
 From https://overpass-turbo.eu/
 we extracted data for bbox ~ our study area (the bbox is defined on the website by the map you chose to see)